katwekibs/katwekibs-letter-avatar/README.md

 # katwekibs-letter-avatar
-A simple JavaScript library makes creating letter avatars like that of Google's gmail a piece of cake.
+A simple JavaScript library that makes creating letter avatars like that of Google's gmail a piece of cake.

 Just down load the letter avatar file and include it in your HTML files.
 Before the </body> closing tag of your HTML page, initialize the katweKibsAvatar object like bellow.